kunduso/MigrateToAzureRepos/README.md

 -    + CategoryInfo          : ResourceUnavailable: (Atlassian.Bitbucket:String) [Import-Module], FileNotFoundException
 -    + FullyQualifiedErrorId : Modules_ModuleNotFound,Microsoft.PowerShell.Commands.ImportModuleCommand
 ```
-If you get the error even after installing the module, open a new Administrator Powershell and execute the powershell file.
+If you get the error even after installing the module, open a new Administrator Powershell and execute the powershell file `MigrateToAzureRepos.ps1`.
+<br /> Apart from that if there are any issues with executing the powershell file, please let me know.

 ## Contribution/Feedback
 Please submit a pull request with as much details as possible